Subbie Retreat and Advisory Program

 - Prom: Held at the end of the year, Prom is sponsored by the junior class in honor of the departing senior class.
 It is a formal/semi-formal affair and is open to juniors and seniors and their guests only.

-A four-day program usually held in the spring, and another one of the school's more recent traditions.
-Agora, which is Greek for "the market," involves more than 100 special-interest classes taught by students, parents, alumni, and faculty which replace regular classes.
+A four-day program usually held in the spring—is another one of the school's more recent traditions.
+Agora, which is Greek for "the market," involves more than 100 special-interest classes taught by students, parents, alumni, and faculty instead of regular classes.

-A series of student written, directed, and acted plays that are presented every year in December and include a variety of genres like mystery, drama, and comedy.
+A series of student-produced plays that are presented every year in December.

 Each year, Uni hosts its own "Quad day" where students can explore the various clubs offered by Uni.

 The Annual Student Academic Awards Program is held near the end of the school year.
 The program features the recognition of notable student achievements and the presentation of prizes and academic awards.

 Before graduation, the seniors’ rite of passage to “alumnihood” begins with a candlelight supper.
 Seniors exchange their Last Words in a souvenir publication and leave their mark on the school with hand printing in the student lounge.

 The Disorientation Picnic is sponsored by the Student Council and is the last social event of the year.
 It is a great way to remember the year.